What is Medicare Part C?

 • If your plan is terminated by Medicare

-If you purchase Part C through a private insurer, you’ll receive coverage for any inpatient or outpatient care.
+If you purchase Part C through a private insurer, you’ll receive coverage for any covered inpatient or outpatient care.